Going Green is Natural for the Big Green Egg

 The Big Green Egg can save precious natural resources.
 The high-quality ceramic materials that are used in manufacturing the EGG are so durable that the cooker practically becomes a once-in-a-lifetime purchase.
 On the contrary, most metal grills need replacing every three to four years.
 So, purchasing a ceramic Big Green Egg can actually result in fewer grills going into the waste stream and clogging up landfills.
 And it reduces the amount of non-renewable raw materials used to make comparatively short-lived metal grills.

-The heavy walls of the Big Green Egg make it extremely fuel efficient.
+The heavy walls of the Big Green Egg make it extremely fuel-efficient.
 The cooker uses far less charcoal than other types of charcoal grills.
-And, any charcoal that remains in the base of the grill after cooking can be reused at the next cookout.
+And any charcoal that remains in the base of the grill after cooking can be reused at the next cookout.

 Hardwood lump charcoal produces minimal ash compared with regular charcoal briquettes in traditional charcoal grills.
-What little of the all-natural ash that does remain can be added to your home compost pile to create a rich soil amendment for the garden.
+What little of the all-natural ash that does remain can be cooled and added to your home compost pile to create a rich soil amendment for the garden.